yoannikaros/warung/README.md

 END

 3. Open Project
-4. Import Library
+4. Import 'Plug' in Netbeans
-5. Move Print to Local Disk C
+5. 'LocalC' Move to a Local Disk C for print